georgerabus/lfa-repository/3.lexer_scanner/raport.md

 ## Author: Chirtoaca Liviu

 ## Theory
-Lexers, also known as lexical analyzers, are fundamental components in the field of computer sci- ence and compiler design.
-They play a crucial role in the process of converting source code into tokens that can be further processed by parsers.
+Lexers, also called lexical analyzers, are important tools in computer science and compiler design.
+They help break down source code into small parts called tokens, which represent elements like keywords, variables, numbers, and symbols.
+These tokens are then used by parsers to understand the code’s structure.

-At its core, a lexer serves as the initial stage of a compiler or interpreter.
-Its primary task is to break down the input source code into meaningful units called tokens.
-These tokens represent the smallest identifiable elements of the language syntax, such as keywords, identifiers, operators, and literals.
-By tokenizing the input, lexers lay the groundwork for subsequent phases of compilation or interpretation, facilitating syntactic analysis and semantic processing.
-The process of lexing involves scanning the input character stream and categorizing characters or sequences of characters into distinct token types based on predefined rules.
-These rules are typically spec- ified using formal languages such as regular expressions or finite automata.
-Each rule corresponds to a particular token type, defining the patterns that constitute valid tokens in the language grammar.
+A lexer works by reading the input code character by character and grouping them into tokens based on predefined rules.
+These rules are often defined using regular expressions or finite automata.
+One common method is using a deterministic finite automaton (DFA), which ensures fast and efficient tokenization by following a structured path through different states.

-Lexers employ various techniques to efficiently tokenize the input source code.
-One common ap- proach is the use of deterministic finite automata (DFA), which provide a systematic method for recognizing token patterns.
-DFA-based lexers traverse the input character by character, transitioning between states ac- cording to the defined rules until a token boundary is reached.
-This deterministic process ensures linear time complexity, making lexing computationally efficient even for large input files.
-Another key concept in lexer theory is the notion of lexical analysis phases.
-Lexing is often divided into multiple phases, each responsible for handling different aspects of tokenization.
-These phases may include preprocessing, where whitespace and comments are discarded, and lexical scanning, where tokens are identified and classified.
-By breaking down the lexing process into distinct stages, lexers can be designed and optimized more effectively, enhancing modularity and maintainability.
-Lexers also play a crucial role in error handling and reporting within compilers and interpreters.
-During lexing, lexical errors such as invalid characters or unrecognized tokens may be encountered.
-Lexers are responsible for detecting and diagnosing these errors, providing meaningful feedback to the user to aid in debugging.
-Error recovery mechanisms may also be incorporated into lexers to gracefully handle syntax errors and resume tokenization without disrupting the compilation or interpretation process.
-In addition to traditional compilers, lexers find application in various other domains, including text processing, parsing, and language recognition.
-They serve as building blocks for tools such as syntax highlighters, code formatters, and static analyzers, enhancing the development experience and improving code quality.
+Lexers usually perform their tasks in stages.
+First, they remove unnecessary parts like spaces and comments.
+Then, they identify tokens and classify them.
+This step-by-step approach makes lexers more organized and easier to maintain.

+Another important job of a lexer is handling errors.
+If it encounters an invalid character or an unknown sequence, it reports the issue to help programmers fix their code.
+Some lexers also try to recover from errors and continue processing instead of stopping completely.

+Beyond compilers, lexers are used in many applications like syntax highlighters, code formatters, and text analyzers, making them useful tools for programming and text processing.
 ---

 ## Objectives